Clean Water Act

 - Groundwater, including groundwater drained through subsurface drainage systems;

-- Ephemeral features and diffuse stormwater run-off, including directional sheet flow over upland;
+- Diffuse stormwater run-off and directional sheet flow over upland;

 - Prior converted cropland;

-- Artificially irrigated areas, including fields flooded for rice or cranberry growing, that would revert to upland should application of irrigation water to that area cease;
+- Artificially irrigated areas, including fields flooded for agricultural production, that would revert to upland should application of irrigation water to that area cease;

-- Water-filled depressions created in upland incidental to mining or construction activity, and pits excavated in upland for the purpose of obtaining fill, sand, or gravel;
+- Water-filled depressions constructed or excavated in upland or in non-jurisdictional waters incidental to mining or construction activity, and pits excavated in upland or in non-jurisdictional waters for the purpose of obtaining fill, sand, or gravel;

 - Waste treatment systems.